apichaikub/vue3-hook-form/README.md

-Easy way to handle the form input, select, checkbox, textarea etc. No state or v-model in the component.
-Vue 3 hook form is simple and lightweight.
+Easy way to handle submitting the form input, select, checkbox, textarea etc. No state or v-model in the component, just give the attribute name to it.
+Vue 3 hook form is simpler and faster.

 ## Install